joseasv/reactivejugchallenge/README.md

 The bucket to fill first will be the one that has the minor difference (absolute value) between their max capacity and the target measure.

-Lastly, to check if the given inputs are solvable, I subtract the biggest capacity with the smaller capacity.
-If the result is lower than the target measure, there will be no way to eventually get the target measure in either bucket.
-It will always be a number of gallons more or less, but never the target measure.
+Lastly, to check if the given inputs are solvable, I first check if one of the two is divisible by the Z value.
+If that's true, I then check if both X and Y are greater than Z or both X and Y are less than Z. If both values are greater or less than Z, there's no way that a bucket will end with Z gallons.
+Also, if both X and Y are not divisible by Z, there will be also no way to have a Z value in either bucket.

 ### React frontend